TimRoith/TimRoith.github.io/docs/_pages/about.md

 ---
 permalink: /about/
-title: "Some( )thing(s) about me"
+title: "About me"
 toc: false
 layout: single
 classes: wide
 ---
-I'm a PhD student in mathematics at the [Friedrich--Alexander university Erlangen--Nürnberg](https://www.fau.eu/) and here I present some fun facts about me.
+I'm a PhD student in mathematics at the [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.eu/) and here I present some fun facts about me.

 ## Hobbies and Interests